 The natural pigments used to colour each piece (derived from materials such as saffron, turmeric, walnut peel, lapis lazuli and pomegranate skin), the intricate design of the stamps used and the hypnotising process left almost entirely untouched by modern mass production techniques were all entrancing.
 The character and warmth of each object shone through it's unique design and the human hand that created it.

 Unfortunately we learned of the waning popularity of Qalamkar in modern day Iran and how the skills were slowly being forgotten.
 Deciding it was too special of a thing to not be shared, we decided to establish an Esfahan-Melbourne partnership.

-The Qalamkar Project was created to share the beauty of these Persian textiles while dedicating some of the proceeds to charity.
-We made a pointed decision to support women’s social welfare in Iran through the incredible Omid Foundation with their incredible programs and wealth of experience.
+The Qalamkar Project was created to share the beauty of these Persian textiles while supporting a worthwhile cause.
+We made a pointed decision to support women’s welfare in Iran through the incredible Omid Foundation with their incredible programs and wealth of experience.

 The project also helps to employ the many independent Qalamkar craftsmen in Esfahan who spend hours handcrafting each item and helps ensure the longevity of this practice.
 Along with also providing an avenue to share and display Islamic, Persian and Middle Eastern cultural objects in Australia.

 If you have any questions or queries feel free to get in contact.

 Thanks for all your support,

 Daniel & Ali